 Revisions to the plan will be drafted by a citizen committee, typically a subcommittee or committee-of- the-whole of the Plan Commission.
 The revised plan will be presented to Town citizens at a public hearing, after which it may or may not undergo further revision.
 Final proposed revisions will be subject to the approval of the Town Board, and to the approval process prescribed by state and county requirements.

-Mapped Information
+Mapped Information (Katie)

 Approximate Representation of Ridgetop Protection Area